PretzelDAO/Token-Contracts/README.md

-This repo was migrated from the original Web3 Builder Organization [Web3 Builder Organization](https://github.com/MunichWeb3Builders/OG_NFT_SUGGESTION_1)
+This repo was migrated from the original [Web3 Builder Organization](https://github.com/MunichWeb3Builders/OG_NFT_SUGGESTION_1)

 ## Overview
 This is the first project of the Web3 Builders Munich DAO.
 It allows early members to mint an OG NFT.